abhik-99/Mouse-Pointer-Tracker/README.md

 |
 |- images                                    # images referenced in the README.md
 |
-|- IR                                        # contains the Intermediate Representation of the preferred precision
+|- IR                                        # (not present in submission)contains the Intermediate Representation of the preferred precision
 |
 |- src                                       # source directory for code files
 |   | - main.py                              # This file needs to run for testing/demo-ing the project